olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 $ module load miniforge3
 $ source activate /gpfs/wolf2/olcf/stf007/world-shared/9b8/crashcourse_envs/qlsa-solver
 ```
-The path to the environment should now be displayed in "( )" at the beginning of your terminal lines, which indicates that you are currently using that specific conda environment.
+The path to the environment should now be displayed in `"( )"` at the beginning of your terminal lines, which indicates that you are currently using that specific conda environment.
-If you check with which python3, you should see that you're properly in the new environment:
+If you check with `which python3`, you should see that you're properly in the new environment:

 ```
 $ which python3